daisiesforamouse/website/wiki/markdown/Applied Linear Statistical Methods.md

 [Wikipedia](https://en.wikipedia.org/wiki/Simple_linear_regression)

-The setup of the simpliest model is as follows.
+The setup of the simplest model is as follows.

 Take $x_i \in \mathbb R$ as predictors (alternatively, independent variables, features, etc), and $y_i \in \mathbb R$ as responses (alternatively, outcomes, etc.).
 Then, we hopes that the response is approximately linear in the predictors, e.g.
 $$